 Released October 2018.

-"Thanks for your support at CD release events for "Southern Routes," the album I recorded in Louisiana during Mardi Gras Week with members of The Revelers.
-I donated almost $200 in proceeds to the Bucks County Homeless Shelter. "
+"Thanks to the support at CD release events for "Southern Routes," the album Amy recorded in Louisiana during Mardi Gras Week with members of The Revelers.
+She donated almost $200 in CD proceeds to the Bucks County Homeless Shelter. "

-Currently out of print.
-My first Christmas production: a CD with my title track "Christmastime Has Come To Town" which I co-produced with Lon Van Eaton (Lon was produced by George Harrison back in the day).
-The compilation: "Christmastime Has Come To Town" raised $1,837 for Bucks County's Give-A-Christmas Foundation supporting local children's needs during the holiday season.
+Out of print.
+A 19 song Compilation CD with Amy's title track "Christmastime Has Come To Town."
+Amy co-produced the album with Lon Van Eaton.
+Van Eaton's first album on Apple Records was produced by George Harrison in 1970.
+Lon Van Eaton played on albums for George Harrison, Ringo Starr, Harry Nilsson, Carly Simon, Martha Reeves and Art Garfunkel.
+The compilation: "Christmastime Has Come To Town" raised $1,837 for Bucks County's annual Give-A-Christmas Foundation supporting local low-income children's needs during the holiday season.
 Released November 2015